Wood County Ohio assistance programs.

 They offer Basic Needs assistance, which includes, but is not limited to the following.
 There may be free used and new Clothing, Utilities, Prescriptions drug vouchers, Heating Oil, or Free Food.
 Some of the other services in the community include Rent, Shelter, free school supplies, Christmas gifts, and Health Care Needs.
 Call (419) 257-2334, or find more Wood County Salvation Army assistance programs.

 Non-profit and charities may offer emergency rental assistance in Wood County.
 The type of support will vary, and it may be a loan or some other form of partial rent payment.
 Other housing programs can range from shelter to legal aid to stop an eviction or even money for a security deposit.
 Locate rent assistance in Wood County.

 All Saints Catholic Church provides emergency support as well.
 The ability of this charity to assist is very limited, and they only support a portion of Wood County.
 What may be offered includes everything from food to free gasoline vouchers or bus tokens.
 Other financial support may be offered for the working poor as well.
 Learn more.

 Another branch is the Salvation Army Social Services of Bowling Green.
 This location, which is located in Bowling Green Ohio and can be reached at 419-352-5918, provide services and resources for heating bills, short term shelter(priority given to low income families), clothing, prescription medications, food, job referrals, utilities, housing, rent, and temporary financial assistance.
 This center also supports Lucas County.
-Read more Salvation Army assistance.
+Read more Salvation Army assistance in Toledo.

 St. Mark's Lutheran Church can offer furniture, personal hygiene items, food, and other aid.
 Call (419) 353-9305